SamuelLerman/image_similarity_flutter/README.md

   - ...
 ```

+NB: The `Info.plist` and `AndroidManifest.xml` files are already configured to allow access to the photo gallery and the camera.

 ### Configure the server address

 Once you have imported all your images.
 You will need to configure the `upload` method located in the `runModel.dart` file.
 If you are running the api on a local server, you should have the line: